Stephen A. Smith sat on the set of ESPN’s First Take Friday morning and boldly declared he is “underpaid” by his employer.

 Stephen A. Smith reminds everyone he's underpaid pic.twitter.com/hU2n2EEHf1

 “Just like women are underpaid compared to male counterparts, Blacks are underpaid compared to white counterparts,” Smith said on First Take.
 “I’m not talking about me, even though I got news for you, I am underpaid compared to some people on television and what they get paid.
 But that’s a subject for another day, I ain’t apologizing for that to a damn soul.
 I am underpaid.”

-There will undoubtedly be some people who read or listen to Smith’s comments and criticize him for claiming his $8 million per year salary isn’t enough while the general public battles inflation and a struggling economy.
+There will undoubtedly be some people who read or listen to Smith’s comments and criticize him for claiming his $8 million per year salary (plus $4 million a year in a production contract) isn’t enough while the general public battles inflation and a struggling economy.
 But in terms of the sports media industry, and considering what Smith means to ESPN, he is underpaid.

 In recent months, Smith has attempted to boost his personal value by repeating a desire to branch into forms of content that transcends sports, having already went outside ESPN to launch a political podcast.
 Last year, Smith similarly stated he was underpaid during an appearance on The 10 Questions With Kyle Brandt Podcast.